 Any condition which increases the fragility of red cells, or which promotes non-enzymatic glycosylation of hemoglobin without high blood glucose levels, can cause false results from HbA1C testing.
 These include:

-Reduced red cell lifespan in hemolytic anemias, chronic kidney failure, severe disease of the liver and any chronic disease associated with anemia, vitamin B12 deficiency and
+- Reduced red cell lifespan in hemolytic anemias, chronic kidney failure, severe disease of the liver and any chronic disease associated with anemia, vitamin B12 deficiency and folic acid deficiency

 In such cases, another method of diagnosis should be used such as fasting plasma glucose levels.
 A discrepancy between two methods of glucose testing for diabetes should arouse the suspicion of any of the above conditions and lead to further diagnostic investigation.